wescale/kubernetes-on-aws/README.md

 ![WeSpeakCloud](img/we-speak-cloud.png)

-This project is my AWS sandbox.
+This project is used to:

-I'm using it to test Kubernetes on AWS.

-Some layers folders in "IaC" are used to create:

 - create VPC and networking
 - create & configure k8s
 - send logs to an AWS ESaaS
 - monitoring by Prometheus
+- monitoring visualisation by Grafana
 - IngressController by Traefik
-- Custom Metrics
+- Storage backend by Rook

 Another folder "namespace" are used to create some configurated namespace and get one kubeconfig file for CI/CD usage.

 And the other one is an app test: "exercice3".
 It's just an webservice.
-See "app test" below.
+See "deploy app" below.

 ## IaC